Te whakamahere haumaru wai inu,

 When do I need to have a plan by?

-If you are a drinking water supplier who was registered under the Health Act 1956 immediately before 15 November 2021, you have one year to prepare a drinking water safety plan (including a source water risk management plan) that complies with the Act.
+If you are a drinking water supplier who was registered under the Health Act 1956 immediately before 15 November 2021, you have until 15 November 2022 to prepare a drinking water safety plan (including a source water risk management plan) that complies with the Act.
 A copy of your plan must be submitted to Taumata Arowai by 15 November 2022.
+Alternatively, you can comply with an Acceptable Solution, which have been developed for particular supply types and circumstances.

-Taumata Arowai doesn’t expect to receive a copy of your existing plan that was approved under the Health Act 1956, if you have one.
+We don't expect to receive a copy of your existing plan, if you had one, which would have been approved under the Health Act 1956.
 We have access to records that were kept by Drinking Water Assessors.
 We will review new drinking water safety plans after they are lodged with us, prioritising that work in accordance with the scale, complexity and risk profile of different drinking water supplies and our own Compliance, Monitoring and Enforcement Strategy (currently being developed).
 We don’t approve plans.

 If we do receive copies of plans approved by Drinking Water Assessors under the Health Act 1956 we will file them for reference if required, but won’t review them.

 If you are a drinking water supplier who wasn’t registered under the Health Act immediately before 15 November 2021, you won’t need to prepare a drinking water safety plan and provide a copy to Taumata Arowai until after your supply is registered.
-You will have up to 4 years to apply to register your supply, and up to a further 3 years after that to prepare and provide a drinking water safety plan (up to 7 years in total).
+You will have up to November 2025 to register your supply, and up to November 2028 to prepare and provide a drinking water safety plan.

 New Drinking water supplies